Ramla-I/trusted_chunk/README.md

 ```
 ./prusti-rustc ../trusted_chunk/src/lib.rs -Pcheck_overflows=false -Puse_new_encoder=false -Pcache_path=bin --crate-type=lib --cfg "prusti" --cfg "std"
 ```
-## Notes for Prusti improvements
-1. Eq, PartialEq, Ord, etc. traits should be pure by default
-2. Functions for structs with generics lead to internal compiler errors

 ## Working with cargo-prusti
 We can also use the cargo-prusti tool by running it in the repo with the Cargo.toml file, and adding a Prusti.toml file with the prusti flags.